jcortell/blog/site/content/post/2019-01-01-buffalo-zoo.md

 I dislike the idea of a Zoo: caged animals, constantly observed against their will.
 But, on the other hand, some serve several positive functions: from research to injured animal welfare.

 Personally, I decided to take my daughter to make sure she gets to see some animals that soon will be extinct.
-And to apologize, in the name of my generation, for not having done enough to ensure the planet is a plce for all of us living beings to live in and share.
+And to apologize, in the name of my generation, for not having done enough to ensure the planet is a place for all of us living beings to live in and share.

 The [Buffalo Zoo](https://buffalozoo.org/) is a small one.
 Like so many other zoos, it has undergone comprehensive renovations, to make it look less like a jail for animals, and more like a "living museum".
 But, as usual, it made me sad to visit and see all those wonderful and magnificent animals restricted in the movements and life.
 At least I know my daughter now has an even deeper appreciation of all living beings, having seen many she had not seen before.